www.bikesafe.ie

 Confusion

-Since the law was introduced there has been and still is a lot of confusion with regards to what your allowed to ride.
+Since the law was introduced there is a lot of confusion with regards to what your allowed to ride.
 It is not the size of the bike which is restricted, it is the power of the engine or the power to weight ratio, putting it simply as an example, most cruiser style bikes like Harley Davidson's do not need restrictor kits fitted because they are heavy bikes which produce low down power so a bike that weighs 260kg and produces 50bhp will not need a restrictor even though its above the 33bhp limit.
 A lot of manufacturers have realised that there is a demand for restricted bikes, manufacturer restricted models are usually cheaper to insure.
 Aftermarket or shop restrictor kits are rarely recognised by the insurer.

 The Restrictor Myth

-Part 1I have heard many interpretations of this law.
-Bike shops and persons responsible for issuing provisional motorcycle licences have said you are not allowed to ride bikes larger than 250cc, this is quite simply not the case.
-However, I would advise anyone wishing to buy a bike to make sure the insurance company will give him/her a quote on that model before they commit themselves to the purchase.
+Part 1 I have heard many interpretations of this law.
+Motorcycle shops and persons responsible for issuing provisional motorcycle licences have said you are not allowed to ride bikes larger than 250cc, this is quite simply not the case.
+However, I would advise anyone wishing to buy a motorbike to make sure the insurance company will give him/her a quote on that model before they commit themselves to the purchase. |

-Part 2I have ridden many restricted bikes and all of them performed sufficiently well at supplying the rider with ample power and speed.
-It is a myth therefore that you castrate a bike when you restrict it, many bikes from 500cc up to 1200cc will still do 165kph and more which on Irish roads with a penalty point system in place is more than enough.
+Part 2 I have ridden many restricted motorcycle's and all of them performed sufficiently well at supplying the rider with ample power and speed.
+It is a myth therefore that you castrate a bike when you restrict it, many bikes from 500cc up to 1200cc will still do 165kph and more which on Irish roads with a penalty point system in place is more than enough. |

 Still Confused?

 If you have any concerns with your licence entitlement then contact a motorcycle dealer.
 They will advise you whether a restrictor is needed.
-Almost all motorcycles can be restricted to 25kW (33bhp) or to a power to weight ratio of 0.16kW/kg (0.212bhp/kg) by a mechanical fitment installed and certified by a motorcycle dealer.
+Almost all motorcycle's can be restricted to 25kW (33bhp) or to a power to weight ratio of 0.16kW/kg (0.212bhp/kg) by a mechanical fitment installed and certified by a motorcycle dealer.